‘Every line in every poem is the orphaned caption of a lost photograph.’

 Metropolis Books will be our bookseller at this event.

-This event will be live-streamed (audio only) – watch it below.
+This event was live-streamed (audio only) – watch it below.

 Teju Cole is a critic, novelist, photographer, and the author of four books: Every Day is for the Thief (novella), Open City (novel), Known and Strange Things (essays) and Blind Spot (photography and text).